International Girls in ICT Day

 The United Nations International Telecommunications Union wanted to emphasize the importance of promoting technology career options for women worldwide as an important step towards achieving sustainable business development in that field.
 So in 2010, the International Telecommunication Union (ITU) adopted Resolution 70, which called for support of “gender equality and the empowerment of women through international communication technologies”.
 It also established every fourth Thursday of April to be International Girls in ICT Day.

-However, despite the many opportunities that the ICT sector provides, girls and women are still underrepresented in this field.
+However, despite the many opportunities the ICT sector provides, girls and women are still underrepresented in this field.

 Why do we need a special day that honors women in ICT?